doxeylab/doxeylab-website/index.md

 # Biology as a Data Science

-The Doxey lab is a bioinformatics / computational biology research lab at the University of Waterloo.
-We are located within the Department of Biology, with cross-affiliations to the Cheriton School of Computer Science.

-Lab members include undergraduate and graduate students, postdocs, and research associates, with expertise in bioinformatics, genomics, molecular biology, and microbiology.
+The Doxey lab is a bioinformatics research lab at the University of Waterloo, in the Department of Biology and cross-affiliated to the Cheriton School of Computer Science.
+We develop and use <bf>computational</bf> approaches to analyze and compare genomes, and we apply <bf>experimental</bf> approaches to characterize new gene families and functions that we predict from data.
+Our work spans several fields including: pathogen biology, gene/protein function prediction, evolutionary genomics, and omics analysis of human disease.

+We are lucky to work with numerous research groups around the world, and we are always looking for new collaborations.
+Don't hesitate to contact us!

 {:.center}